microsoft/typespec/packages/http-client-javascript/test/scenarios/serializers/model_date_time.md

 ## TypeScript

-Should generate a type for type with name `Foo` in the `src/models/models.ts` file along with a serializer named `fooSerializer` and a deserializer named `fooDeserializer` in `src/models/serializers.ts`.
+Should generate a type for type with name `Foo` in the `src/models/models.ts` file along with a serializer named `fooToTransport` and a deserializer named `fooToApplication` in `src/models/serializers.ts`.
-The generated model should have a property `createdOn` of type `Date`, the generated serializer `fooSerializer` should convert a Date into a string.
+The generated model should have a property `createdOn` of type `Date`, the generated serializer `fooToTransport` should convert a Date into a string.

 ```ts src/models/models.ts interface Foo
 export interface Foo {